DeskDirector/docs/Toki_Iti/releases/server/readme.md

 - **FIXED** Event source reporting incorrect events
 - **IMPROVED** Ticket state flow email notifications are now enabled by default
 - **IMPROVED** OAuth login option has been disabled for email domains under Azure National Cloud

+###### 22nd of Aug (21.28.2)
+{.release-note-list}
+- **IMPROVED** Updated the calendar cache implementation to be immutable, following recent PSA server changes.
+This provides clearer developer intent.
+- **IMPROVED** Account-level approvers can no longer approve tickets belonging to a contact group unless they are also that contact group's manager.
+This establishes a clearer boundary and prevents unintended permission inheritance.
+- **IMPROVED** Enhanced the clone import feature to populate the actual hours spent on tickets during import.

+###### 26th of Aug (21.28.3)
+{.release-note-list}
+- **IMPROVED** Removed the logic that waits for non-stale results in the ticket actual hours resolver to avoid unexpected failure points.
+This change prioritizes performance over accuracy, as precise hours spent calculations are less critical for the nature of the data import feature.

+###### 26th of Aug (21.28.4)
+{.release-note-list}
+- **IMPROVED** Moved the logic for waiting on non-stale results from the last comment resolver to the clone import process for comments and time entries.
+The new implementation ignores exceptions caused by exceeding the wait limit.
+- **IMPROVED** Rounded the `ActualHours` property after importing a ticket to improve the accuracy of ticket query results.

+###### 27th of Aug (21.28.5)
+{.release-note-list}
+- **IMPROVED** Updated the Clone import API to ignore duplicate data caused by faulty ConnectWise records.

 ### 25th of Jun 2025 (v21.27)
 {.release-note-list}